devwraithe/rock_n_roll_forecast/README.md

 ### Testing
 The `test` folder is similar to the `lib` folder in addition to some test utilities.
-Here are some of the packages used for testing:
+More tests are being added.

 [`mockito`](https://pub.dev/packages/mockito) is used for creating mocks and stubs in unit tests to isolate and emulate dependencies.